Khant-SoDOpe/E-Commerce-API/readme.md

 ## Overview

-E-Commerce-API is a FastAPI application that provides user authentication and Google OAuth login functionality.
+E-Commerce-API is a FastAPI application that provides user authentication.
 This README file provides instructions on how to set up and run the project.

 ## Prerequisites